 Just using this basic shopping list as a guide you can build a pretty healthy and tasty menu for yourself.
 You’ll eat well and you will get enough quality food to stay physically strong and look and feel good.

 Once you have more money you can add to your food budget, feel free to add other items to the menu.
-You can occasionally add sea food like salmon and prawns and more fruit like pears and kiwis.
-Salmon is best bought frozen, and cheaper, too.
 Pears and kiwis will keep a while in the fridge and will be great in salads, as yogurt toppings and on their own.